-Child custody proceedings deal with the legal and physical custody and visitation of children and are always conducted with the best interests of the child in mind.
+Child custody proceedings in Baltimore deal with the legal and physical custody and visitation of children and are always conducted with the best interests of the child in mind.
 Your rights under the state’s child custody laws depend on the situation and your relationship with the child or children involved.
-Under the rules and guidelines established by the Maryland family court, the following people may be entitled to seek custody on a full or part-time basis or request visitation rights:
+Under the rules and guidelines established by the Maryland family court, the following people may be entitled to seek custody on a full or part-time basis or request visitation rights in Baltimore:

 The child’s biological or adoptive parents: Parents may petition the court for either joint or sole custody of their children;

 Grandparents: Grandparents have rights to custody and visitation provided there is evidence of parental unfitness or exceptional circumstances;